azadkalakoti/employee-management-papi/Readme.md

 		-- request-parameter: "type"
 	- description: Retrieves sorted Employee list - Sorted by any attribute(type) of Employee(ex.
 Name, Salary, Hiring date)

-* Get Employee's Details
+* Get Employee Details

 	- Method: GET
 	- endpoint: /api/employees/{id}
-	- description: Retrieve Employee's detail using provided employee id
+	- description: Retrieve Employee's detail using provided employee id.
+It throws 404 error if employee id record is not present in BE.

 * Saves an employee